 After all – what’s more Canadian than heading outdoors & sitting around a fire?
 Well, for those of us that don’t have the option of retreating to the cottage for the weekend, we figured we’d try to bring a little of that feeling home.

 Last summer we built a fire pit, which was definitely a step in the right direction.
-Seating for the fire area, however, is something that we’ve been severely lacking.
+We’ve always loved the idea of being able to sit around the fire in the evening, just chatting and even roasting some marshmallows.
+Before building this fire pit, we did take a look at other firepits and other fire accessories like a propane firebowl, but as we already had these materials laying around, we decided to create our own.
+We also build some seating for the fire area, however, it is something that we’ve been severely lacking.
 We set out to remedy that by building a couple of chairs to place fireside.

 Muskoka chairs were the obvious choice – because well…they’re perfectly Canadian and we love the lounge feel of them.
 Because our style tends to lean more toward modern though, we wanted to make sure that whatever we built would fit into the eventual design of our outdoor living space.
 With that in mind, we decided to put a modern spin on the Canadian classic.